A list of terms we often use and what they mean.

 The Appeals Commission is the second, and final, level of appeal for workers and employers who are dissatisfied with decisions made by the Workers' Compensation Board.
 The AC is an administrative tribunal, and its decision-making is independent of the Workers' Compensation Board.

-A WCB staff member (not an Appeals Commission employee) that offers injured workers advice, information and representation in the appeals process.
+A Fair Practices Office (FPO) member (not an Appeals Commission employee) that offers injured workers and employers advice, information and representation in the appeals process.
 There is no charge for the service of an Appeals Advisor.

 An Appeals Commission staff member who reviews the claim file and compiles the related information into an Appeal Documents Package (ADP).